frc5431/TitanUtil/README.md

 Now you can go into either intellij (recommended) or eclipse and import the project!

 ## Basic
-Copy Titan.java from the src core folder into your project.
+Copy [Titan.java](https://raw.githubusercontent.com/frc5431/TitanUtil/master/src/main/java/frc/team5431/titan/Titan.java) into your project.
 All of the core/basic utilities are found in that one file